awwad/depresolve/README.md

 TODOC

 The backtracking resolver in its current form consumes a dictionary of all dependencies of all relevant packages, and, when given the name of a distribution (e.g. 'motorengine(0.7.4)', what I term a distribution key or distkey), will attempt to find a set of distributions to install that fulfills all dependencies without a dependency conflict.
 It does this by recursing through the tree of dependencies and gradually building up a set of nonconflicting candidates.
+(My data is available as indicated in the notes of [the install section above](#installation-of-scraper-and-resolver).)

 In a future revision, the backtracker will determine dependencies dynamically as it goes, not requiring a separate scraping process to already have occurred.